 It will happen, and it's not a pleasant experience.
 The process is disruptive and time-consuming, the approach is confusing, and the results are always unexpected.

 But worry no more.
 We have put together this comprehensive Microsoft SPLA audit guide to help you through, including:

 What is a SPLA audit, and how is it different from other compliance audits,

 Detailed step-by-step Microsoft SPLA audit process guide,

 And ultimately, how to get through it with minimal damage.

-We learned, tried and tested everything you read here in our client cases.
+We learned, tried and tested everything you read here on over a hundred audit defence engagements.
 SPLA audit is our speciality, as well as SPLA governance.
 We don't sell SPLA licences or collaborate with Microsoft.
 All we do is protect service providers like you.